osrf-migration/srcsim-wiki/cloud.md

 SSH Access
 ===

 During practice, you'll be able to download the ssh keys for both instances by clicking on the `SSH` button in the `Practice mode` widget.
-Unzip the file and ssh in using as `ubuntu` user, e.g.
+Unzip the file and ssh in as the `ubuntu` user, e.g.

 ~~~
 ssh -i cloudsim.pem ubuntu@55.55.55.222